Apparency

 First, we define a few extended UTIs for components that don't have Apple-defined ones, but that might be bundled inside of apps — such as privileged helper applications or background login applications.
 These UTIs always start with extended, e.g. extended.privileged-helper-tool or extended.login-item, which you'll see if you click on the Kind in the info pane.

-Apparency does not declare these extended UTIs to macOS in any way, so they are not understood or used by another app (except possibly Suspicious Package).
-Applications are supposed to declare new UTIs only for the file formats that they themselves define, and none of these are our formats, so we opted to not pollute the UTI namespace with our definitions.
+Apparency does not declare these extended UTIs to macOS in any way, so they are not understood or used by any other app (except possibly Suspicious Package).
+Applications are supposed to declare new UTIs only for the file formats that they themselves define, and none of these are our formats, so we opted to not pollute the UTI namespace with these definitions.
 Internal to our apps, we use the extended prefix to denote these special UTIs; we don't use our own prefix (com.mothersruin) because, again, these are not our formats.

-Second, Apparency tries much harder to infer a precise UTI, considering not only the file extension, but also the location of the file and the first few bytes of the file contents.
+Second, Apparency tries much harder to infer a precise UTI, considering not only the file extension, but also the location of the file and the first few bytes of the file's contents.
 For example, if a file is called setup (with no file extension) and has its executable bit set, macOS will tell us it is simply a “Unix Executable” (UTI public.unix-executable).
 But Apparency will read the beginning of the file: if it starts with a #! directive, it will infer something like “Shell Script” (UTI public.shell-script) or “Python script” (UTI public.python-script).
 On the other hand, if the file has a Mach-O header, Apparency will infer something like “Mach-O executable” (UTI com.apple.mach-o-executable) or “Mach-O dynamic library” (UTI com.apple.mach-o-dylib).

 The point of all this is simply to make the Kind shown in Apparency more useful, and also to convince macOS to choose better Quick Look previews from within Apparency.
 We explain this mostly because you might notice that Apparency reports a different kind than the Finder, or that the UTI behind the kind is a non-standard extended one.